devalyagite/devalyagite/README.md

 💻 Software Engineer | Frontend Developer | Database Developer | Backend Developer
 🚀 Passionate about crafting elegant, high-performing web experiences with a perfect blend of creativity and logic.
-I love transforming ideas into reality using Next.js, React, and modern web technologies — while constantly learning to build smarter, scalable, and more user-focused solutions.

 🧠 About Me